AI for Medical Imaging

 We have a wide range of research projects open for students at bachelor, master, and PhD level, in both technical and clinical flavors.
 Examples include generalizability of deep learning in medical image analysis, data visualization, risk stratification, image segmentation and registration.

-We welcome PhD and master students who are enthusiastic about AI and medical imaging to join us.
-For more information, please contact: Q.Tao@tudelft.nl.
+We welcome students who are enthusiastic in AI and medical imaging to join us.
+For more information, please contact Q.Tao@tudelft.nl.

 Qian Tao received her BSc degree (with Distinction) in Electrical Engineering, and her MSc degree (with Distinction) in Biomedical Engineering, both from Fudan University, Shanghai, China.
 She received her PhD degree from University of Twente, the Netherlands, with her PhD thesis entitled "Face Verification for Mobile Personal Devices", which presented a first-generation biometric authentication system on a mobile device.
 Her Ph.D work contributed to the 3Dface project of European Commission for the prototype biometric passport.
 Since 2009 Qian Tao has been working at the Division of Image Processing, Department of Radiology, Leiden University Medical Center, and her multidisciplinary research lines included cardiac MRI analysis and clinical applications, image-guided treatment of cardiac arrhythmia, and artificial intelligence in Radiology.
 Her research interest includes medical image analysis, machine learning, and their state-of-the-art integration in theory and in practice.

 Steffen E. Petersen / Matthias G. Friedrich / Tim Leiner / Matthew D. Elias / Vanessa M. Ferreira / Maximilian Fenski / Scott D. Flamm / Mark Fogel / Qian Tao / More Authors

 Left ventricular thrombus after acute ST-segment elevation myocardial infarction